-A Mohs (micrographic) surgeon may perform the removal of a skin cancer, in a specialised procedure.
+A Mohs (micrographic) dermatologist may perform the removal of a skin cancer, in a specialised procedure.
 The procedure is done in stages, including lab work, often while the patient waits.

 A dermatologist who performs surgery to treat skin, hair, or nail disease.

 A dermatologist who diagnoses, treats and manages disease of the skin, hair, and nails.

 This is a dermatologist who specifically treats children.
 Some conditions affect children more than adults, such as eczema and certain infections.